netdata/netdata/claim/README.md

 ## Connecting reference

-In the sections below, you can find reference material for the kicksart script, claiming script, connecting via the Agent's command line tool, and details about the files found in `cloud.d`.
+In the sections below, you can find reference material for the kickstart script, claiming script, connecting via the Agent's command line tool, and details about the files found in `cloud.d`.

 ### The `cloud.conf` file